-E.1.3 Workforce
+F.1.3 Workforce

-- Westbard's workforce is somewhat younger compared to surrounding areas, with 25 percent of workers in the 1982 Plan Boundary under the age of 30 compared to around 19 percent in Bethesda and 21 percent in Montgomery County as a whole.

-- Men make up 56 percent of Westbard's workers, substantially higher than the 44 percent and 48 percent male share of employees in Bethesda and the County, respectively.

-- The majority (59 percent)

-of Westbard workers earn

-\$3,333 or less per month,

-compared to 35 percent

-of workers in Bethesda as

-a whole and 42 percent of
+- Westbard's workforce is somewhat younger compared to surrounding areas, with 25 percent of workers in the 1982 Plan Boundary under the age of 30 compared to around 19 percent in Bethesda and 21 percent in Montgomery County as a whole. - Men make up 56 percent of Westbard's workers, substantially higher than the 44 percent and 48 percent male share of employees in Bethesda and the County, respectively. - The majority (59 percent) of Westbard workers earn \$3,333 or less per month, compared to 35 percent of workers in Bethesda as a whole and 42 percent of workers countywide. - Hispanics/Latinos make up 20 percent of Westbard's workers, double the Hispanic workforce share in Bethesda and Montgomery County. - Westbard workers are relatively less likely to have graduated from high school or to hold a bachelor or advanced degree.
+Even so, 43 percent of people working in Westbard have some post-secondary education, with 23 percent having attained a bachelor or higher degree.

-workers countywide.

-- Hispanics/Latinos make up 20 percent of Westbard's workers, double the Hispanic workforce share in Bethesda and Montgomery County.

-• Westbard workers are

-relatively less likely to have graduated from high school or to hold a bachelor or advanced degree.
-Even so, 43 percent of people working in Westbard have some education, with 23 percent having working in Westbard have some post-secondary education, with 23 percent having attained a bachelor or higher degree.

-E.1.4 Commuting Patterns
+F.1.4 Commuting Patterns